kddnewton/kddnewton.github.io/_posts/2022-12-20-advent-of-yarv-part-20.md

 ### `ensure`

 There is also a catch table entry in the example above of the `ensure` type.
-It indicates that it applies from the `putself` up to the subsequent `putself`.
+It indicates that it applies from the `putself` at offset 0 up to the subsequent `putself` at offset 7.
 This code will be executed even if an exception is raised.

 ### `break`